Defendant pleads guilty in Rudy Giuliani associates’ case

 The plea by David Correia, 45, a former golf professional, came to charges of making false statements to the Federal Election Commission and wire fraud conspiracy.
 It occurred in a remote appearance before U.S. District Judge J. Paul Oetken in Manhattan.
 Sentencing was set for Feb.
 8.

-The wire fraud plea pertained to a business named Fraud Guarantee, a Florida-based business formed in 2013 to protect investors against fraud.
-As part of the plea, Correia agreed that federal sentencing guidelines call for a sentence of about three years in prison.
+The wire fraud plea pertained to a business named Fraud Guarantee, a Florida-based entity formed eight years ago to protect investors against fraud.
+As part of the plea, Correia agreed that federal sentencing guidelines call for a sentence of about three years in prison, though his lawyer can argue for less.
+He also agreed that he owes $2.3 million in restitution and must forfeit $43,650.

 The charge directly related to Fraud Guarantee was added last month to a broader criminal case against two men, Lev Parnas and Igor Fruman, who worked with Giuliani to try to get Ukrainian officials to investigate the son of Democratic presidential candidate Joe Biden.